common name: southern red mite

 Introduction - Synonymy - Distribution - Description and Biology - Hosts - Economic Importance - Management - Selected References

-The southern red mite (SRM), Oligonychus ilicis (McGregor) is an important spider mite pest of broad-leaved evergreens.
-Bolland et al. (1998) reported the SRM from from seven countries on four continents and feeding on 34 different plant species in 15 families.
+The southern red mite (SRM), Oligonychus ilicis (McGregor), is an important spider mite pest of broad-leaved evergreens.
+Bolland et al. (1998) reported the SRM from from seven countries on four continents, feeding on 34 plant species in 15 families.
 The SRM is called the coffee red mite in Brazil.

 Figure 1.
 Adult southern red mites, Oligonychus ilicis (McGregor).
 Photograph by R.F.
 Mizell, University of Florida.

-Oligonychus ilicis (McGregor) was originally described as Tetranychus ilicis by McGregor 1917, from American holly (Ilex opaca) in South Carolina.
-McGregor transferred the species to Paratetranychus in 1919 and Pritchard and Baker (1955) placed it in Oligonychus.
-The holotype is in the U.S. National Museum.
+McGregor first described Oligonychus ilicis as Tetranychus ilicis in 1917, from American holly (Ilex opaca) in South Carolina.
+McGregor transferred the species to the genus Paratetranychus in 1919, and Pritchard and Baker (1955) placed it in the genus Oligonychus.
+The holotype is in the Smithsonian’s United States National Museum.

-In the United States the southern red mite has been reported from Alabama, California, Florida, Louisiana, Massachusetts, New Jersey, New York, North Carolina, Ohio, South Carolina, and Virginia.
+In the United States, the SRM has been found in Alabama, California, Florida, Louisiana, Massachusetts, New Jersey, New York, North Carolina, Ohio, South Carolina, and Virginia.
 It is probably widespread on broad-leaved evergreens in the eastern United States.

 The adult female is approximately 385 µ (1/50 inch) in length with a rotund-elliptical body.
 The adult male is approximately 300 µ in length, much less rotund, and narrowed posteriorly.
-The male aedeagus is shown below..
-Both sexes are ferruginous to reddish brown, and darker than most red spider mites found on woody ornamentals.
-It is more translucent towards the front end of the body (Mizell et al. 2002).
+The male aedeagus is shown below in Figure 4.
+Both sexes are reddish brown, and darker than most red spider mites found on woody ornamentals.
+This species is more translucent towards the front end of the body (Mizell et al. 2002).

 Figure 3.
 Adult female southern red mite, Oligonychus ilicis (McGregor), dorsal view.
 Drawing by Division of Plant Industry.

 Figure 4.
-Male aedeagus.
+Illustration of male aedeagus of Oligonychus sp.
 Drawing by Division of Plant Industry.

-Numerous generations occur each year, but population densities are highest during the cooler months of spring and fall during periods of prolonged high humidity.
-The species overwinters as red eggs on the undersides of the leaves.
-However, darker, summer eggs can be abundant on preferred hosts when infestations are not controlled .
+Many generations occur each year, but population densities are highest during the cooler months of spring and fall when prolonged periods of high humidity occur.
+The species overwinters as red eggs on the undersides of leaves.
+However, darker summer eggs can be abundant on preferred hosts when infestations are not controlled.
 While some mites may be active during the summer months, most of the population is dormant (in aestivation) during the summer heat (Johnson and Lyon 1994).